alexanderwallin/multitrack-audio-element/README.md

 ## Ideas and notes

-* Could you accomplish the core functionality by just sharing an event system?
+* Could we accomplish the core functionality by just sharing an event system?
 * Shimming `MediaController` and `mediaGroup` is one alternative

+#### Possible extensions

+* howler.js